As (song): Certifications

+Release history

 Other versions

 "As" was covered by pianist Gene Harris on his 1977 album Tone Tantrum, with 30 additional seconds.

+Dutch singer Tony Sherman covered it in 1977 and peaked with his version at #13 on the 9th of July in the Dutch Top 40.

 Sister Sledge covered it and included it on their 1977 album Together.
 They later performed the song on a 1984 episode of The Jeffersons.

+Funk rock artist Eddie Johns recorded a cover of "As" for his 1979 album More Spell on You.

 Kimiko Kasai with Herbie Hancock covered it on the 1979 album Butterfly.

 "As" was also covered by violinist Jean-Luc Ponty on his 1982 album Mystical Adventures.

 Smooth jazz saxophonist/flautist Najee covered the song for his Stevie Wonder tribute album Songs from the Key of Life.

 In 2000, singer Nichole Nordeman covered the song on her album This Mystery.

 Dutch singer Esmée Denters covered the song for Billboard's Mashup Mondays series in 2011.

 In 2011 the season 2 winners of vocal competition The Sing-Off, Committed, also covered this song on their self-titled debut album.

 Anthony Hamilton and Marsha Ambrosious make cameos in the 2013 film The Best Man Holiday, in which the singers appear as themselves and perform the song as an R&B ballad at a main character's funeral.

 The original Stevie Wonder version was featured in The Best Man Holiday's predecessor The Best Man in a more lighthearted scene.

 In 2014 it was covered by American singer Camille for her Stevie Wonder tribute album I Sing Stevie: The Stevie Wonder Songbook, an album that received an Independent Music Awards nomination for Best Tribute Album.

 In 2017 it was covered by American Multi-instrumentalist Bill Wurtz and put on his website under the Jazz page.

-Two dance-oriented versions of the song, both with the title "As Always", have reached the UK Singles Chart Top 75: one in 1989 produced by Farley Jackmaster Funk with Ricky Dillard on vocals; another in 1992 by Secret Life.
+Two dance-oriented versions of the song, both with the title "As Always", have reached the UK Singles Chart Top 75: one in 1989 produced by Farley "Jackmaster" Funk with Ricky Dillard on vocals; another in 1992 by Secret Life.

 Singer-songwriter Becca Stevens included a cover of the song, featuring Jacob Collier, on her album Regina (2017).

 In 1996 R&B singer Case interpolated the backing vocals for his song "I Gotcha" from his self-titled debut album.

 In 2021 a re-mix from the original version of "As" was featured in the In Memoriam moment of the Academy Awards ceremony, credited as "I'll Be Loving You Always".

+In the 2024 experimental film ***** created by Arthur Jafa the character Scar sings along to "As" in one scene, the song then becoming the non-diegetic soundtrack of the following scene.